H0r4c3/checkyourmole-site/README.md

    - Provides upload form and displays results

 2. **Backend (Hugging Face Space)**
-   - Runs the private ML model
+   - Runs the private ML model (Fine‑tuned EfficientNet on a dermoscopic lesion dataset)
    - Handles preprocessing, evaluation, and Grad-CAM visualization
    - Returns results to the frontend as JSON